Do You Suffer from Destructive Thinking?

 • Etc.

 The entrance door of destructive thinking is almost always a traumatic experience.
 One of the definitions of psychological trauma is: “harm to man’s mental health as a result of the intense impact of unfavorable environmental factors or severely emotional, stressful effects of others on his psyche.”
-For example experienced оr inflicted violence and misuse (psychological, verbal, physical), rejection, humiliation.
-Or any kind of heavy or sudden loss of things and people we value.
-For example loved ones, job, health, fertility, etc.

 Particularly “fruitful” are traumas in the family, those with high intensity and/or duration.
 These are traumas and wounds we have not processed.
-The trauma which is not properly healed is an open door for drawing wrong conclusions based on one’s own experiences.
+The trauma that is not properly healed is an open door for drawing wrong conclusions based on one’s own experiences.
 In its turn, it develops into a fixed distortion of reality and misconceptions.

 • Regarding God – we think He can not be trusted.
 We view Him as a cruel judge, unjust, a distant observer.
 We identify God directly or indirectly as the cause of the trauma, or the one, who has not prevented it.
 The book of Job is a brilliant illustration.

 • Regarding ourselves – a complex of inferiority and self-perception as a victim.
-Identification with the trauma that becomes determinant for the identity.
+Identification with the trauma becomes determinant for the identity.

 • Regarding others – we think they should not be allowed too close.
 We feel contempt, mistrust, isolation, inability to share, etc. We see others again as the cause or possible cause of hurt and pain.